 1. Lefkada Island – This is the only Greek island connected by tunnel to the mainland and is definitley doable as a day trip.
 We drove right down to Cape Lefkada which took approximately 2 hours to get to from Ligia.
 I wasn’t feeling amazing in the heat but that view (pictured above) cheered me up a lot.
 We also went to Megali Petra Beach which was very beautiful.
 The road down the cliff was ridiculous though, not for the faint hearted or unconfident driver!
 There are three roads that run parallel down the island and apparently all three are beautiful.
 We did the west coast road and there were lots of restaurants with panoramic terraces to stop off in.

 I cannot wait to go back to Greece as there are so many places on my bucket list in the country.
 Santorini, obviously would be amazing and I am keen to go to Kefalonia because my favourite book (Capitan Corelli’s Mandolin) is set there.
 I would also like to go to Athens and back to Rhodes… so it seems I need to get a move on!
-Have any of you ever been to Greece and do you recommend somewhere else to go?
+Have you spent a week in rural Greece or anywhere else in Greece?
+Can you recommend somewhere else to go?